m7a/lo-megasync/README.md

 Using the image presented here, you can synchronize files with [Mega](http://mega.co.nz) using a Docker container on an ARM device.

+Note that this container uses Mega's GUI version.
+For most automation purposes, it might be advisable to use Mega's commandline client instead.
+IIRC, at the time of creating this container, the commandline client was not available yet.

 Getting Started
 ===============